DonaldWorlds/BMCC-ELECTRONICS/README.md

-Here's a sample README for your Express.js application that incorporates the details you provided:

----

 # BMCC ELECTRONICS

 This is a simple e-commerce web application built using Node.js, Express, and MongoDB.
 It provides user registration, login functionality, and a shopping cart for managing products.